+When it comes to improving senior living sales and marketing, I like to use analogies.
 In college, I was a coxswain on our crew team for the eight-man barge.
 As a coxswain, I was responsible for steering the boat and coordinating the power and rhythm of the rowers.
 It was mostly about rhythm—making sure that all the crew was rowing together.
+(Think of the VP of senior living marketing and/or VP of senior living sales as the coxswain.)

 When the crew wasn’t in synch, there was a risk of “catching a crab.”
 This means to put one’s oar in the water at the wrong time, which results in the oar flipping parallel to the boat.
 When this happens, the oar handle forcibly flies backwards, going over the rower’s head or striking the rower’s chest.
 In extreme cases, the rower may be thrown overboard.
 This is bad—especially during a race.